momer93/momer93.github.io/_projects/1_project.md

     Interviewing owners and workers from various steel fabrication microenterprises in Oman.
 </div>

 When asked about the need for more automated machines, they often complained about the lack of space because they imagined CNC or automated machine tools must be really big as industrial machines normally are.
 Most small shops had 2-3 workers and none of the workshops observed had any CNC machine tools.
 Those that did possess machine tools, these were usually manual lathes that were often purchased used.
-None of them carried out precision work, so they usually produced structural (car park shades, warehouses etc) and non structural items (gates, staircases, railings, furniture etc.) None of them had access to CNC machine tools and had no idea about CAD or CAM.
+None of them carried out precision work, so they usually produced structural (car park shades, warehouses etc) and non-structural items (gates, staircases, railings, furniture etc.) None of them had access to CNC machine tools and had no idea about CAD or CAM.
 A few pictures of such open air workshops below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">